AndreaRaffaelli/ICCBD_notes/group_policy/group_policy.md

 2. Coordinator collect the requests and decide to which one reply to.
 3. The user of resource must send a release message to the coordinator

-**3 messages for every access to the critical section.** Disavdvantages stemming fron the centralized and uniquerole of the coordinator.
+**3 messages for every access to the critical section.** Disavdvantages stemming fron the centralized and unique role of the coordinator.

 - Spof
 - Potential unfairness